georgel735/Geordle-/README.md

-# Geordle-
+# Geordle
-Wordle clone project from a couple years ago
+Wordle clone project from a couple years ago that utilized the CMU CS Academy IDE